 Map: Another use for mobile devices is an evolution from the standalone GPS devices and before that, paper road atlases.
-While a search for a pocket road atlas will come up with results from 5+ years ago measuring 6.2″ x 3.6″ (7.1″ diagonal) the modern paper road atlases come in midsized (10.5″ x 8.5″, 13.5″ diagonal) and deluxe (15.5″ x 11″, 19″ diagonal).
-Even the pocket size atlas does not match the modern pocket size device class but fits more closely to eBook reader or smaller tablet device.
-In spite of this key difference, it’s fair to say that the interactive map format has been “mobile-sized” pretty effectively via porting the UI and restructuring the user experience to more effectively take advantage of the smaller smartphone class device’s capabilities and work with the constraints.
+While a search for a pocket road atlas will come up with results from 5+ years ago measuring 6.2″ x 3.6″ (7.1″ diagonal) the modern paper road atlases come in mid-sized (10.5″ x 8.5″, 13.5″ diagonal) and deluxe (15.5″ x 11″, 19″ diagonal).
+Even the pocket size atlas does not match the modern pocket-size device class but fits more closely to eBook reader or smaller tablet device.
+Despite this key difference, it’s fair to say the interactive map format has been “mobile-sized” pretty effectively via porting the UI and restructuring the user experience to more take advantage of the smaller smartphone-class device’s capabilities and work with the constraints.

-Calculator: This is a precursor to our modern mobile devices and fits quite nicely into the pocket size device category not so much by virtue of emulation or replication of an object but by evolution.
+Calculator: This is a precursor to our modern mobile devices and fits nicely into the pocket size device category not so much because of emulation or replication of an object but by evolution.
 The typical pocket calculator matches the size of modern mobile pocket devices but the addition of scientific functions multiplies the size and moves it towards the larger class device categories.
-It only stands to reason that this new generation of pocket sized devices are capable and highly usable, but similarly proportioned grandchildren of the Texas Instruments classics of yore.
+This new generation of pocket-sized devices is capable and highly usable, but similarly proportioned grandchildren of the Texas Instruments classics of yore.

-Music player: This comparison is also not emulation of an existing realworld device or object but an evolution of the medium that holds the music.
-From records, to tape devices to cd/discs and finally to our modern hard drive storage the devices have been shrinking based on ever improving technology and moving to the smallest possible usable device.
-Screens that are on these devices are there for controlling playback; that said… it may be going too far with nano-sized devices having too few controls.
-The smartphone sized UIs are highly usable, though they may have eschewed the iconic click wheel interface that drove so many music players during the first decade of the 2000′s.
+Music player: This comparison is also not the emulation of an existing real-world device or object but an evolution of the medium that holds the music.
+From records to tape devices to cd/discs and finally to our modern hard drive storage the devices have been shrinking based on ever-improving technology and moving to the smallest possible usable device.
+Screens are on these devices are there for controlling playback; that said… it may go too far with Nano-sized devices having too few controls.
+The smartphone-sized UIs are highly usable though they may have eschewed the iconic click wheel interface that drove so many music players during the first decade of the 2000′s.

 The first two physical world emulations have reason and utility to their size.
-A book can be looked at for long periods of time without strain because of small text (though good eyesight does help here!) and a map with the ability to compare distances across a large surface and being able to see entire routes makes the form factor a convenience.
-The last three examples noted above and many others use the available technology to make the view window and controls convenient and portable.
+A book can be looked at for long periods of time without strain because of small text (though good eyesight helps here!) and a map with the ability to compare distances across a large surface and being able to see entire routes makes the form factor a convenience.
+The last three examples noted above and many others use the technology to make the view window and control convenient and portable.
 This brings us back to the question of ideal metrics and scale for apps.
-While some apps have some size requirements for usability, apps generally tend to do better when they are customized solutions rather than trying to emulate other experiences that are familiar in the real world.
-As can be seen with the evolution of devices with various screen sizes, it is the best experience for the purpose and the device.
-So what apps utilize the screen the best and are the most successful?
+While some apps have some size requirements for usability, apps do well when they are customized solutions rather than trying to emulate other experiences familiar in the real world.
+As seen with the evolution of devices with various screen sizes, it is the best experience for the purpose and the device.
+So what apps use the screen the best and are the most successful?

-Goldilocks has shown the bears and us that we do not live in a one-device world and that metaphoric user interfaces can only take us so far on certain size devices and in many cases can be the entirely wrong experience.
+Goldilocks has shown the bears and us we do not live in a one-device world and that metaphoric user interfaces can only take us so far on certain size devices and most times can be the entirely wrong experience.
 Goldilocks knew she needed to find apps and mLearning that fit her context and her level of expectations as a user.
-One device that is “just-right” for one context with one app may not be when one of the variables changes.
+One device that is “just right” for one context with one app may not be when one variable changes.